2020-mccabe-vanderbilt-es140X/ES140X/instructions/create_github_account.md

 # Welcome to ES140X

-Below is the instruction to help you create a GitHub account before coming to class on Monday
+Below is the instruction to help you create a GitHub account before coming to class on Monday.

 ## Create your GitHub account